lowerbarriers/lowerbarriers.github.io/collections/_events/2022-11-29-membership-meeting.md

 **Members/guest attending**: (none)

-  1. Call to order (7:00 PM by Randall)
+  1. Call to order (7:01 PM by Randall)
-  2. Roll call: Just us (7:xx PM)
+  2. Roll call: Just us (7:02 PM)
-  3. Call for member comments: None (7:xx PM)
+  3. Call for member comments: None (7:02 PM)
-  4. Approve previous meeting agenda (7:xx PM, x moved, x seconded)
+  4. Approve previous meeting agenda (7:03 PM, Hillary moved, Randall seconded)
-  5. Financial report (7:xx PM, nothing new to report)
+  5. Financial report (7:03 PM, nothing new to report)
-  6. Old business
+  6. Old business (7:04 PM)
+      * Fundraising committee -- Randall brought up the idea of a gofundme, which led to unstructured discussion of patreon as a possibility for member management
-  7. New business (7:xx PM)
+  8. New business (7:09 PM)
+      * Randall brought up managing the social media properties, along with our new Patreon setup.
+Brad will follow up to grant him access
-  8. Call for member comments (7:xx PM)
+  10. Call for member comments (7:10 PM)
-  9. Adjourn (7:xx PM.
-Randall called)
+  11. Adjourn (7:12 PM.
+Randall called, Hillary seconds)